EGIntegrations/agentfield-vireo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for Brain
+about: Suggest an idea for Haxen
 labels: enhancement
 ---